HangtingYe/DeepTOF/README.md

 average difference: 1.7109

-## Feature selector was co-trained with \method to select a different number of features (i.e. $M$ is set to 20, 30, 40, 50, 60 and 70, here, full represents 131 features).
-Using $M$ features as input, the results show the comparison of all model's performance in terms of NRMSE.
+## Comparison of all models' predictive performance in terms of Bodily Pain (BP) and Physical Function (PF) with a different number of features.
+Feature selector was co-trained with DeepTOF to select a different number of features (i.e. M is set to 20, 30, 40, 50, 60 and 70, here, full represents 131 features).
+Using M features as input, the results show the comparison of all models' performance in terms of NRMSE.
+For each method, NRMSE scores averaged over surgical and nonoperative treatment are reported (lower is better).
+The reported performance is averaged over 10 independent runs.
 The best results are highlighted in bold.
 |            |M=20   |M=20    |M=30    |M=30    |M=40    |M=40    |M=50    |M=50    |M=60    |M=60    |M=70    |M=70    |Full    |Full   |
 |------------|-------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|-------|
 |Model       |BP     |PF      |BP      |PF      | BP     |PF      |BP      |PF      |BP      |PF      |BP      |PF      |BP      |PF     |